drewradcliff/hook/README.md

 npx hook dev
 ```

-The Hook dev server will:
+The hook dev server will:

 - Auto-detect all webhooks in `./app/api/webhooks/`
 - Proxy requests to your app